All the latest reports

 BARB publishes a new white paper, The SVOD Report: Charting the growth in SVOD services across the UK.

-The Great British Bake Off starts with 9.2 million viewers.
+The Great British Bake Off premieres with 9.38 million viewers on TV sets and 237k on non-TV devices.